Skip to main content

 mc alias set myminio http://localhost:9000 minioadmin minioadmin

-This outputs a YAML snippet with the bearer token to use in the Collector config.
+This outputs a scrape snippet containing the bearer token; use that token in the Collector config below.

 Verify access